lordnik22/org-shoplist/README.md

-For "ground-units" (a unit that can't be expressed by a finner/lower unit) use nil as definition: `((myUnit nil "*My Special unit"))` or just let org-shoplist add thee definitions for you by setting `org-shoplist-auto-add-unit`.
+For "ground-units" (a unit that can't be expressed by a finner/lower unit) use nil as definition: `((myUnit nil "*My Special unit"))` or just let org-shoplist add these definitions for you by setting `org-shoplist-auto-add-unit`.

 Circular definitions lead to errors: `((myUnit "myUnit" "*My Special unit"))`